 These six, sound-retardant practice rooms are available to all students with priority given to those enrolled in one of the Music Department’s several programs.
 Each is equipped with a well-maintained piano and enough space for a small ensemble to gather and practice.

-Used for business and computer classes in the morning, Revels 205 and 206 provide our students ready access to the Microsoft Office suite, printers, and filtered internet.
-One of these two labs is nearly always open for use by all students.
-While it is convenient to have a laptop, these labs and other computing resources ensure that all students have the technological resources they might need in order to succeed in their academic studies.
+Used for business and computer classes in the morning, Revels 206 provides our students ready access to the Microsoft Office suite, printers, and filtered internet.
+This lab is nearly always open for use by all students.
+While it is convenient to have a laptop, this lab and other computing resources ensure that all students have the technological resources they might need in order to succeed in their academic studies.

 The Video Studio is an easily reconfigurable learning environment divided into set and editing regions.
 The editing space features two high-performance editing bays, each powered by a 3rd-gen Mac Pro and 32″ wide-gamut 4K monitors for accurate color grading.
 Also featured in the space is a flexible stage area with Aputure Nova RGB lights and Canon cinema equipment for students to utilize in both production and broadcast video.